santidelgadoma/ProyectoFinal/README.md

 ## Design

-In the - [URL path to another document](https://github.com/santidelgadoma/SQL-DB-Project/blob/main/table-creation.sql) you can find the table file for sql.
+In the - [tables](https://github.com/santidelgadoma/SQL-DB-Project/blob/main/table-creation.sql) you can find the table file for sql.

 ## Analysis

-In the - [URL path to another document](https://github.com/santidelgadoma/SQL-DB-Project/blob/main/data-view.sql) you can find the data views available.
+In the - [views](https://github.com/santidelgadoma/SQL-DB-Project/blob/main/data-view.sql) you can find the data views available.